reuters-graphics/chart-module-weeklyaverage/README.md

 	labels: false, // Setting this to true will show a label
                    // to explain what the bars and line are

+  left_y_axis: false, // Set false by default, setting to true will have
+                      // only the max value displayed on the left

+  x_axis: true, // Set true by default, setting to false will hide the x-axis.

+  date_range: ['2020-03-01','2020-07-02'], // Pass two dates in a YYYY-MM-DD
+                                // format to filter the data based on that.
+                                // Leaving it empty will put all the data on the chart
+  margin: {
+      left: 20, right: 50, top: 10, bottom: 30
+    }, // Pass only the variables that you want to overwrite

 	variable_name: 'cases', // What is this a chart of?
 Infections?
 Deaths?
 Tests?

   text: { // Here we pass all the text lines in the chart

 	  daily_numbers: 'Daily new ',
 	  // Bar label says daily new cases